absolutejs/citra/README.md

 ## Handling the Callback

-Exchange the code, and optionally the verifier, for an OAuth2TokenResponse:
+Exchange the `code`, and optionally the `verifier`, for an OAuth2TokenResponse:

 ```ts
 const url = new URL(request.url);